AdaptOR2021/AdaptOR2021.github.io/_pages/submissiondetails.md

 #### <a id="Ranking" class="uncolored_link">Ranking</a>

 Precision and Recall are computed over all landmarks in the test sets.
-It is not differentiated whether the prediction is particulary well for certain frames/patients/simulations and worse for others.
+It is not differentiated whether the prediction is particularly well for certain frames/patients/simulations and worse for others.
 The traditional F-score or **balanced F-score** (F1 score) presents the harmonic mean of precision and recall and will be used to determine the ranking (the higher the better).
 We exclude false negative rate (FNR) in the ranking, since it is related to TPR by TPR = 1-FNR.
 In the case where all metrics are tied, we will accept to have multiple teams with the same ranking.